n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.mautictrigger.md

+---
+title: Mautic trigger node - n8n Documentation
+description: Documentation for the Mautic trigger node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Mautic trigger

 [Mautic](https://www.mautic.org/) is an open-source marketing automation software that helps online businesses automate their repetitive marketing tasks such as lead generation, contact scoring, contact segmentation, and marketing campaigns.